mattwiebe/soul/README.md

 [^1]: This is hopefully a short-lived limitation.

-The set of commands below assumes you already have [Node](http://nodejs.org), [Composer][], [Sass](http://sass-lang.com/)[^2], and [grunt-cli](http://gruntjs.com/getting-started) installed.
+The set of commands below assumes you already have [Node](http://nodejs.org), [Composer][], and [grunt-cli](http://gruntjs.com/getting-started) installed.
 If you don't, go do that, and then come back and thank me for upping your developer game.

-[^2]: I *highly* recommend using Sass >= 3.3.x for its sourcemap support.
-At this time, it's hit RC2 and can be installed with `gem install sass --pre`.
-Combine with Chrome's sourcemap support and why yes you can buy me a drink.

 Everything installed?
 Cool, on your command line, type: